leighseverson/countyweather/README.md

 ![](README-unnamed-chunk-20-1.png)

 Because hourly data is pulled by radius from each county's geographic center, this plot inlcudes the calculated radius from which stations are pulled.
 This radius is calculated for each county using 2010 U.S. Census Land Area data.
-2010 U.S. Census cartographic boundary shapefiles are used to provide county outlines, included on this plot as well.
+U.S. Census TIGER/Line shapefiles are used to provide county outlines, included on this plot as well.
 Because stations are pulled within a radius from the county's center, stations from outside of the county's boundaries may sometimes be providing data for that county.

 Other list elements returned by `hourly_fips` include `station_metadata`, `radius`, `lat_center`, and `lon_center`. `radius` is the estimated radius (in km) for the county calculated using 2010 U.S. Census Land Area data -- the county is assumed to be roughly ciruclar. `lat_center` and `lon_center` are the longitude and latitude of the geographic center for the county, respectively.